top of page

 His height sticks out like my red hair.
 My pink striped PJs read, “Too Cute To Care,” and I know that if it came in his size, that it would fit him more than me.
 I move over to cuddle him after a half-hour passes.

 We’re in the basement of my childhood home.
-It’s summer, so it’s not like we have anywhere else to go; we both live with our parents.
+It’s summer, so it’s not like we have anywhere else to go.
+We both live with our parents.
 This is his room whenever he comes over.
 We sleep in different rooms, but I kind of like it that way.
 I can’t express how amazing it feels to wake up in my own bed, forget that he’s in my house, and then get to see him all over again.

 It’s cold down here, so he’s wrapped in ten layers.
 I start to pull all the blankets off him, or else he’ll never wake up.
 I’m the rooster in the relationship and he’s the raccoon.